-To care for your period pant, rinse them until the water runs clean and soak them after use.
-Do not allow them to dry out or you may not be able to get them clean.
+To care for your period pants, rinse them until the water runs clean and soak them after use.
+Do not allow them to dry out, or you may not be able to get them clean.

 Once rinsed, wash them with your normal laundry in cold water.

 The most important part of care is to hang them dry!
 DO NOT PUT THEM IN THE DRYER!
 It can ruin their absorbency.

 Do period underwear stain?

 What I love so much about period underwear is that they do not stain!
 Well, the lining in every pair I have is black, so you at least don’t have to worry about staining, which is so thoughtful of all of these companies!